-Our board of directors has determined that each of Myla Lai-Goldman, M.D., Scott Mendel, Garry Nolan, Ph.D., Thomas P. Schnettler, and Matthew Winkler, Ph.D. comprising a majority of our board of directors, are independent directors.
+Our board of directors has determined that each of Myla Lai-Goldman, M.D., Scott Mendel, Thomas P. Schnettler, Robert Shepler and Matthew Winkler, Ph.D., comprising a majority of our board of directors, are independent directors.
+Former director Garry Nolan, who resigned from our board in January 2024, was also determined by our board of directors to be independent.
 In making this determination, our board of directors applied the standards set forth under Rule 10A-3 of the Exchange Act and related SEC and Nasdaq rules.
 Our board of directors considered all relevant facts and circumstances known to it in evaluating the independence of these directors, including their current and historical employment, any compensation we have given to them, any transactions we have with them, their beneficial ownership of our capital stock, their ability to exert control over us, all other material relationships they have had with us and the same facts with respect to their immediate families.